diku-dk/futhark-website/blog/2024-07-17-opencl-cuda-hip.md

 [PBBS](https://cmuparlay.github.io/pbbsbench/benchmarks/index.html).
 Some of these are variants of the same algorithm, e.g., there are five different implementations of breadth-first search.
 I used an NVIDIA A100 GPU and an AMD MI100 GPU.
+This is certainly an experiment that focuses on *breadth* rather than *depth*.
+I am not familiar with any benchmark suite that has so many equivalent programs written using different GPU APIs.
+Certainly, a human programmer would never do anything this tedious, although on the other hand a human programmer would probably take better advantage of the peculiarities of each API.

 Most of the benchmarks contain multiple *workloads* of varying sizes.
 Each workload is executed at least ten times, and possibly more in